sst/sst/www/docs/live-lambda-development.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/2w4A06IsBlU" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-You can also configure VS Code to debug your tests.

 Let's look at how to set this up.

 #### Launch configurations